-Yoga has gotten increasingly more epic with vinyasa, hot yoga, aerial yoga and to the somewhat extremes of naked yoga and wine and yoga.
+Yoga has gotten increasingly more epic with Vinyasa, hot yoga, aerial yoga and to the somewhat extremes of naked yoga and wine and yoga.
 But, let’s strip it all back to what keeps us coming back for more – it’s that feeling.

 And although that might sound like some new-age hipster trend where you are having D&M under a new moon, let’s get back to the basics.
-The basics of why we teach or practice yoga, is to develop and deepen our understanding of ourselves and enhance the experience of life.
+The basics of why we teach or practice yoga.
+It’s to develop and deepen our understanding of ourselves and enhance the experience of life.

 However, what we sometimes may not always have our attention on is those subtle sensitivities in our physical bodies.
-The connection of our body as it moves, the tiniest placement of a limb, the flow of movement with a sense of ease and grace.
+The connection of our body as it moves.
+The tiniest placement of a limb.
+The flow of movement with a sense of ease and grace.

-One thing I have learned on this journey of Yoga is that our practice must hone our ability to be increasingly sensitive.
-Not just as it relates to our ego, or emotions (although that can be helpful too), but also the sensitivity of becoming intimate with the placement of our limbs and muscles through space.
+“One thing I have learned on this journey of Yoga is that our practice must hone our ability to be increasingly sensitive.
+Not just as it relates to our ego, or emotions (although that can be helpful too).
+But also the sensitivity of becoming intimate with the placement of our limbs and muscles through space.
 It is this sensitivity that teaches us how to move with grace, precision and strength.”

-I have found it helpful over the years to view alignment in yoga not as ‘good’ or ‘bad’, but as a method of increasing this ability to be sensitive to what we are doing; a method of increasing self-awareness.
+I have found it helpful over the years to view alignment in yoga not as ‘good’ or ‘bad’.
+But as a method of increasing this ability to be sensitive to what we are doing.
+A method of increasing self-awareness.

 This is why I created Sacred Architecture; a training to share my passion for alignment and its ability to help us understand ourselves and take us into new experiences.

-Immersion training is not for everyone but it is for those that are dedicated to discovering and consistently allowing the journey of your yoga practice open you up and discover the unknown.
+Immersion training is not for everyone but it is for those that are dedicated to discovering and consistently allowing the journey of your yoga practice to open you up and discover the unknown.
 For those that are teachers, this training will give you the support with taking your tribe through their own Asana journey.